-Bountiful Attorney Represents Clients Throughout Divorce
+Bountiful Divorce Lawyer Represents Clients Throughout Utah

 Bountiful attorney Victoria Cramer handles a full spectrum of family law matters on behalf of clients, including the myriad issues that go along with divorce.
 Going through a divorce can be one of the toughest processes you ever go through in life, and Ms. Cramer recognizes that in order to meet your needs she must intently listen to your questions and concerns.
 Ms. Cramer knows that no two divorce cases are alike and strives to meet the unique needs of each client and every situation.
 You will receive the individualized attention you need to get through the entire divorce process.

 In order to file for divorce in Utah, a residency requirement must first be met.
 You or your spouse are required to live in one Utah county for at least three months prior to the file of the petition for divorce.
 There are several “fault-based” grounds for divorce, such as adultery, cruelty, or desertion, but most divorces are “no-fault” and based on irreconcilable differences between the spouses.

 Some spouses are able to complete the divorce process without disagreement over issues such as child custody, support or the division of property.
 If, however there are areas of dispute in your divorce, you will be required to go through mediation before trial.
 Issues that often need to be resolved are child custody, child support and visitation rights.